-Whether you’re interested in short- or long-term career planning, the Career Services Center offers a variety of services and activities to assist you with your specific career needs.
-Our counselors and staff can help you develop a personalized plan that addresses your specific goals.
+Whether you’re interested in short- or long-term career planning, the Career Readiness & Job Placement Hub offers a variety of services and activities to assist you with your specific career needs.
+Our Job Placement Coordinators, staff, and collaborative work with Career Counselors can help you develop a personalized plan that addresses your specific goals.

-Doing well and doing good go hand in hand.
-One Monday per month between 10am and 1pm a local organization will be located in Building 6, across from World Cup Coffee and Tea, recruiting students and community members for volunteer opportunities.
+One Monday per month between 10:00 a.m. and 1:00 p.m. a local community based organizations and employers will join us in a virtual space to share volunteer opportunities for students and community members.
 Make a Difference Monday is an excellent way for you to find ways to give back to your community and empower others!

 Check out our calendar for specific dates.

 Get Work Now is a great opportunity for students to meet with local employers who are actively looking to hire!
 Join now and land your dream job!

 This is open to students and community members.